CodeLuminary/pern-stack-based-ecommerce/README.md

 npm start
 ```

+You can access the project in your browser by entering - `localhost:3000`

-To set homepage to show products from local backend:
+#### To set homepage to show products from local backend:

 change the value of REACT_APP_PRODUCT_URL & REACT_APP_DOMAIN_URL in the .env file inside the frontend folder to your local backend url

 ```
 REACT_APP_PRODUCT_URL=https://fakestoreapi.com/products

-REACT_APP_DOMAIN_URL=http://localhost:5000
+REACT_APP_BACKEND_URL=http://localhost:5000
 ```

-You can access the project in your browser by entering - `localhost:3000`

 ### STARTING BACKEND PROJECT